 QUESTION: What’s the spiritual principle here behind this commandment?
 What is God’s original heart intent in this passage and how can we apply it to our lives today?

-The affects of this principle are far and wide.
+The effects of this principle are far and wide.
 From the individual to the entire community, this principle should affect all of us.
 Individually, we are to hate sin as much as Yahweh does.
 We are not to tolerate it in our lives.
 We are to go to extreme measures to destroy it at the first glimpse we have of it so as to protect our spiritual and physical lives from being contaminated.
-We all have the potential to be a glutton and a drunk, to follow only our own ideas and to do what we want to do.
+We all have the potential to be gluttons and drunks, to follow only our own ideas, and to do what we want to do.
 When our worlds revolve around ourselves and not around the betterment of others, they can threaten the family, the congregation, and the entire community.
 Living for ourselves is as dangerous as being a rebellious son.

 Even in the Paleo Hebrew, we can see how seriously Yahweh takes rebellion.
 Rebellion is the word “meyree,” spelled Mem, resh, yod.
 In the ancient pictograph, “meyree” would mean “The strong cleansing waters of the head brings the powerful right hand of God.”
 When someone is in rebellion, God has no option but to bring forth his mighty right hand of judgment and pour out the cleansing waters of Noah over the individual to remove the sin from their lives.
 The cleansing waters of the flood destroyed all those rebellious people of Noah’s day, and rebellion is still loathed by the Creator today.